Mechanical-Advantage/AdvantageScope/docs/tabs/VIDEO.md

 - **>** = skip forward five seconds
 - **<** = skip backward five seconds

-Use these controls to navigate to a known location in the match, typically the start of auto or teleop.

 ![Video controls](/docs/resources/video/video-2.png)

-## Step 3: Synchronize With the Log
+## Automatic Synchronization

+Most match videos will be synchronized automatically with the log shortly after the frames for the autonomous period of the match are loaded.
+No action is required; if synchronization succeeds, the video controls will be locked automatically (see "Playback" below).

+Note that automatic synchronization only works on match videos that include score overlays, and may not succeed in all cases.
+If the video controls are not locked automatically once all frames are loaded, manual synchronization is required.

+## Manual Synchronization

+First, use the video controls to navigate to a known location in the match like the start of auto.

-Select the time in the log file that aligns with the current frame of the video.
+Then, select the time in the log file that aligns with the current frame of the video.
 For quick alignment, click the arrow button to the left of the timeline to jump to the first time the robot was enabled.

 ![Jump to enabled button](/docs/resources/video/video-3.png)